Android4Lumia/android4lumia.github.io/index.md

 **No**.
 For now, only Lumia 520/1/5/6 and 720 devices are supported.
 Maybe in the future more devices will be added, but nothing is promised.

-### Can i do this in my main phone/is this stable?
+### Can i do this on my main phone/is this stable?

 **Don't** do this in your main phone, this isn't 100% stable and not all things are working (like SIM cards).